bufbuild-ru/docs/docs/bsr/generated-sdks/tutorial/index.md

 :::

-The URL contains these elements:
+Hitting this endpoint always returns a 302 redirect to the download URL, so clients must handle the redirect independently.The URL contains these elements:

 - _BSR_INSTANCE_ is the domain name of your BSR instance.
 (Default: `buf.build`)
 - _MODULE_OWNER_ is the owner of the module.